Skip to content

 Learning Outcomes

-For the full Apprenticeship, candidates will complete:
+For the full apprenticeship, candidates will complete:

-• Level 2 Carpentry and Joinery Apprenticeship Standard.
+• Level 2 Carpentry and Joinery Apprenticeship Standard

-• Level 1 Functional Skills in English
+• Level 1 or 2 in Functional Skills in English (if not exempt)

-• Level 1 Functional Skills in Maths
+• Level 1 or 2 in Functional Skills in Maths (if not exempt)

 Assessment